Understanding Freight Shipping: A Comprehensive Guide

 Appointment changes

+A significant advantage of working with a broker is that you don’t have to chase drivers—your broker handles it.
 At Augustus Transport, we stay in touch with carriers and provide consistent updates to keep the process stress-free for shippers.

 Step 8: Delivery at the Destination